Sunday, September 30, 2012

 Joyously Domestic just celebrated its 100th post last week!
-What a thrill to be able to write and share stories from my humble life (along with recipes and a few party ideas here and there)!
+What a thrill to be able to write and share stories and recipes from my humble life.
 And, the fact that I've come to have some pretty amazing loyal readers (as well as lots of new visitors each day) who stop by and read my musings and ramblings is the icing on the cake!
 I thank you so very much.
-We'll be hitting our 10,000th visitor soon, too!
-That may not be a life-changing, extraordinary, knock-your-socks-off feat if you're say, The Pioneer Woman, but to this little-known mom and wife from Michigan (and first-time blogger), it's pretty cool stuff.

 I came across a yummy-sounding recipe for Crispy Chicken Tortilla Rollups on The Weekend Gourmet's blog awhile back that I have been dying to try.
 I recently took the plunge and made these this week for my family.
 They turned out fabulous!
 I had to share here on JD.

 I, of course, made some changes.
 For some reason, I can never just follow a recipe to a tee!
 But, I did follow her concept and technique.
 I highly recommend trying these for yourself!
 And, although the recipe does call for brushing the tortillas with some garlic-infused oil after rolling, I love that these are baked and not fried!

 Serves 4 - 6.

 We have struggled with some major sickness in our household over the past week.

 It trickled through each family member (including me) and even struck my hubby (who NEVER gets sick).
 Visits to the doctor for all three kids, waiting in line at the pharmacy, trips out for more tissues and NyQuil, missed days of school and having half of my medicine cabinet contents lined up on the kitchen counter made for one long, trying week.